ericlvogt/notes/notes/Web 3.md

 Next generation of the world wide web.
-The concept is to utilize Block chain technology for distribution of authority
+The concept is to utilize [[Block Chain]] technology for distribution of authority